This post may contain affiliate links. Please see my disclosure policy for more details.

-It’s also extremely tiny.
-When my travel mate, Michi, and I turned up we were surprised to discover that Baird Bay village was literally just a strip of houses along the sea front!
-But since we’d just finished crossing the Nullarbor, this seemed positively cosmopolitan in comparison!
+I was surprised to discover that Baird Bay village was literally a strip of houses along the sea front!
+But after crossing the Nullarbor, it seemed positively cosmopolitan in comparison!

 The Baird Bay Ocean Eco Experience headquarters was large and modern though.
 You won’t miss it when you arrive.
 The tour has been running from here since 1992 and is South Australia’s original sea lion and dolphin swim experience!

-What Happens on Your Sea Lion & Dolphin Swim?
+What Happens on the Baird Bay Sea Lion & Dolphin Swim?